iamectoplasm/strange-place/README.md

 # Strange Place

-I'm using LibGDX to make a RPG game that no one else wants (except for me) mostly to practice my coding and logic-ing in between being busy w/ computer science degree in university
+I'm using LibGDX to make a RPG game as a fun side project!

 Building it up based off of the book Mastering LibGDX Game Development by Patrick Hoey

-nintendo i know im using your sprites, for i am a programmer and not an artist, pls dont sue
+Nintendo, I know I am using your sprites because I am but a simple programmer who cannot for the life of her create art, so please forgive me.
+I'm using all this as practice, not for the purpose of making money or claiming any of the art as my own!